mritunjayr/spring-xml-demo/README.md

-**Task 4:**
+**Task 5:**

-From the autowire-xml branch of `spring-xml-demo` repo create an aware-interfacebranch.
+From the `aware-interface` branch of `spring-xml-demo` repo create a `bean-lifecyclebranch`.

- Implement ApplicationContextAware, BeanFactoryAware, BeanNameAware in theMovie class and print out their results.
+ Add a BeanLifecycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.

+ Override the required methods to print out messages.
+Define BeanLifecycleDemoBean as a bean in beans.xml.

+ Run the application and observe the result.

+Add two methods customInit() and customDestroy() to the  BeanLifecycleDemoBeanclass and print out custom messages.

+ In the BeanLifecycleDemoBean bean definition, in beans.xml, set the customInit()and customDestroy() methods to be called.

- Push the code to `aware-interface` branch.
+ Run the application.
+Push the code to bean-lifecycle bran
- the code to `autowire-xml` branch.